We earn a commission for products purchased through some links in this article.

 How do you know if your skin barrier is damaged?

-The good thing about your skin is that it always tells you if something's up.
+The good thing about your skin is that it’s clever: it will always tell you if something’s up.
 If you've damaged its defences, there are a few common signs to look out for.
-"Your skin barrier may be damaged if you notice signs of dryness, flakiness, redness, or irritation," says Dr Ejikeme.
+“Your skin barrier may be damaged if you notice signs of dryness, flakiness, redness, or irritation,” says medical doctor and founder of the Adonia Medical Clinic, Dr Ifeoma Ejikeme.
 This can often appear looking rash-like, or even a fresh eruption of breakouts.
 Lucky us.

 How can you fix your skin barrier?

-As we mentioned earlier, the good news is that you can (most of the time) rectify the issue easily.
+A damaged skin barrier can (most of the time) rectify easily.
 Dr Ejikeme advises using the below simple steps to help get skin back on track:

 - Switch up your skincare routine: “You should focus on using gentle skincare products, avoiding harsh exfoliants, and incorporating a moisturiser with skin barrier-strengthening ingredients,”.

-- Introduce replenishing ingredients into your regime: "Some of the best ingredients for strengthening the skin barrier include ceramides, niacinamide, hyaluronic acid, and fatty acids like linoleic acid,".
+- Introduce replenishing ingredients into your regime: “Some of the best ingredients for strengthening the skin barrier include ceramides, hyaluronic acid, and fatty acids like linoleic acid”.

 Sticking to this routine is essential, as Dr Ejikeme says strengthening the skin barrier can take anywhere from a few days to a few weeks.
 This makes consistency *super* important.